 - Per hour

-What The Writing Rate Types Have in Common
+What 3 Types of Freelance Writing Rates Have in Common

 Whether you prefer to charge for freelance writing jobs per word, per project, or per hour, you'll still need to account for an hourly rate.
 Finding the most appropriate hourly rate is really the key to setting freelance writing rates.
 Once you have that number, you'll simply charge accordingly.
 If you charge by the hour, that's easy enough to do.
 If you charge by the word or by the project, you'll need to estimate the amount of time a project would take or how many words on average you're able to write (not just how quickly you can type).

 In order to find the best hourly rate for yourself, you'll need to understand the difference between working hours and billable hours.
 Working hours include every hour you work (assuming a "typical" full-time work week, we'll say that's 40 hours).
 Billable hours, on the other hand, are the number of working hours that you can actually bill out to clients, minus the hours spent marketing and on administrative duties.
 Billable hours are often approximately, or a little more than, half of your total working hours if you're not neglecting anything on the admin and marketing side.
 To simplify the numbers, let's round it to exactly half, and say that out of a 40 hour work week, you would have 20 billable hours.
 Now we have something to start from.